 A minimum grade of C is necessary to receive minor credit.

-Requirements for a Double Major in Finance and Economics/CFA Track
+Requirements for a Double Major in Economics and Finance:

-The double major in Finance and Economics is designed to thoroughly ground students in the relationship between Economics and Finance and how the two disciplines prepare them for the analysis of the economy in general and the actions of companies and the financial markets in particular.
-Emphasis is placed on the economic environment in which companies operate and the reaction and values assigned by the asset markets.
+The double major in Economics and Finance is designed to thoroughly ground students in two critical disciplines that prepare them for the analysis of the economy in general and the actions of companies and the financial markets in particular.
+Emphasis is placed on the economic environment in which companies operate and the reactions and values assigned by the asset markets.
 The interaction between fiscal policy, monetary policy, corporate strategies, and market valuations are examined to provide a comprehensive understanding of the relationship between the real and financial economies.
 The Double Major in Economics and Finance has been accepted into the CFA Institute University Recognition Program.
-This status is granted to institutions whose degree program(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provide students with a solid grounding in the CBOK and positions them well to sit for the CFA exams.
+This status is granted to institutions whose degree program(s) incorporate at least 70% of the CFA Program Candidate Body of Knowledge (CBOK), which provides students with a solid grounding in the CBOK and positions them well to sit for the CFA exams.

 Required and elective courses will parallel the material necessary to prepare students for the first part of the CFA exam, which can be taken either during the senior year or after the completion of undergraduate studies.
 For details, please contact the chairperson.